 Select Exhibitions / Commissions

-• Sculpture in Context 2023, NEXUS at the National Botanic Gardens, Glasnevin, Dublin.
+• Sculpture in Context 2025, DIFFERENT INSIDE at the National Botanic Gardens, Glasnevin, Dublin.
+Adjudicator and Invited Artist in 2025.

 Public Commissions